hi-time/pocci/document/command.en.md

 Starting and Stopping
 ---------------------
 ### bin/up-service (Starts services)
-Start the services and Jenkins slave.
+Start the services and open the workspaces.

 ```bash
 ./up-service